rschristian/vite-prerender-plugin/README.md

 3. Export a function named `prerender()` from your prerender script (see below for an example)

 The plugin simply calls the prerender function you provide so it's up to you to determine how your app should be prerendered, likely you'll want to use the `render-to-string` implementation of your framework.
-This prerender function can be sync or async, so fee free to initialize your app data with `fetch()` calls, reading local data with `fs.readFile()`, etc. All that's required is that your return an object containing an `html` property, which is the string of HTML you want injected into your HTML document.
+This prerender function can be sync or async, so feef free to initialize your app data with `fetch()` calls, read local data with `fs.readFile()`, etc. All that's required is that your return an object containing an `html` property which is the string of HTML you want injected into your HTML document.

 With that, you're all ready to build!